mckay/keepa-discord/README.md

 - Please ensure you understand Keepa's token-based credential system.
 - Run ``npm install`` in the project directory.
 - To launch the service, simply run ``ts-node-esm --files index.ts`` in the ``/src`` directory.

+# Discord Commands
+- ``/keepa`` General product details and performance insights for a given ASIN.
+Defaults to Amazon US.

+- ``/keepachart`` Keepa chart for a given ASIN based on a duration chosen in the command.

+- ``/sellerinfo`` View a Storefront's reviews, business information, and selling performance.

+- ``/tokens`` Display Keepa API's token usage & refill rate for the bot.